cozy-17/Usability-Hub-Clone/README.md

 ## 📱 Responsiveness

 Media queries have been implemented for major screen widths to ensure the design adapts to desktops, tablets, and mobile devices.
+I know the fonts are big in Mobile Devices But this practice project So maybe i will update that.

 ⚠️ Some layout or responsiveness issues might exist, especially on uncommon screen sizes.
 These will be improved in future updates.